Oxford Hills town offices start to reopen

 The town of Harrison will reopen its town hall on May 18.
 It has put the following safety protocols in place:

-The town office is staffed with its regular hours but public access will be restricted for the time being.
-Officials are in the process of obtaining proper supplies and signage to accommodate social distancing restrictions.
-They hope to reopen the week of May 18 when safety protocols have been finalized.
+The town office is staffed with its regular hours and is open to the public as of May 18.
+Only one person at a time is allowed in the lobby.
 Residents are encouraged to continue conducting business online or dropping of payments and documents in the night deposit box.

 Effective May 4, 2020 the Paris Town Office will be open to the public for town business from 8 a.m. – noon, Monday – Friday.
 The lobby will be restricted to three residents at a time.
 People must maintain six foot social distancing space and wear facial coverings.
 Entry to the building is at the Main Street entrance and exit through the back door.
 Residents may be asked to wait outside the lobby if staff need to sanitize the space between transactions.
 The restrooms are not available to the public at this time.